robert-hh/Micropython-Editor/README.md

 - wipye.mpy: Precompiled version of pye.py for WiPy with all functions enabled.
 To be able to run it, you have to add:
     `#define MICROPY_PERSISTENT_CODE_LOAD (1)`
     to the file mpconfigport.h of the cc3200 branch, make it, and load it to WIPy.
+- pesp8266.py: A version of for the esp8266 port.
+It requires frozen byte code to be enabled, which is in a very early test phase.
+A cros-compiled version may executed from the file system.
 - tuning_pye.py: A file with some improved replacements for functions of pye:
 a) find_in_file() supporting regular expressions,
 b) line_edit() supporting the cursor left/right/home/end keys, and